NikhilTripathi-dev/Spring-Boot-Currency-Exchange-and-Discount-Calculation/README.md

  Calculate the final payable amount in the target currency after applying the applicable discounts.

-# The application accepts two inputs:
+# The application accepts inputs:

   BillRequest: Whether the user is an employee, affiliate, a long-term customer (over 2 years) and original currency and target currency.